2017 Suunto Zoop and Zoop Novo – Which is best for you?

 What’s the difference between the Zoop vs Zoop NOVO?

-Although similar in name there are some big differences between the the Zoop and the Zoop Novo.
+Although similar in name there are some big differences between the Zoop and the Zoop Novo.
+The Comparison Table below also shows the differences between the Zoop and the Zoop Novo, but also the Mares Puck Pro and the Cressi Leonardo.

 - Air, Nitrox